wp-plugins/pmc-lockdown/readme.txt

 1. Deploy `pmc_lockdown.php` to the `/wp-content/mu-plugins/` directory.
 Simply placing this file activates it.
 To deactivate it, move it from that location.

+2. The user interface for turning the "Maintenance Lockdown" mode on and off is in the Settings | Privacy section of your site's adminstration system.

 == Frequently Asked Questions ==

 None yet!

 == Changelog ==

+= 0.9.5 =
+* Updating installation instructions to note settings location.
+Props convissor
+* Adding maintenance message to login screen.
+Props convissor

 = 0.9.4 =
 * Fixing potential bug, before a user is logged out making sure explicitly that PMC_LOCKDOWN is defined.